- Doctors & Departments

 You should always respond when your baby cries.
 But sometimes, no matter what you try, you might not be able to stop the crying.
 If you’re feeling overwhelmed and your baby won’t stop crying, remember:

-- The crying will eventually stop.
+The crying will eventually end.